 Orphans need a colostrum substitute like Breeder’s Edge Nurture Mate in the first few hours to replace the colostrum protection mom would give.
 Puppies are born with a sterile gut.
 Mom seeds the puppy’s gut with good bacteria while cleaning them.
 After 48 hours of life, an orphan pup needs good bacteria.
 The solution is to feed a probiotic specifically made for newborn puppies and kittens such as Breeder’s Edge Nurture Flora.
 In addition, Breeder’s Edge Foster Care™ milk replacers have Biomos™ a prebiotic and probiotics to support healthy digestion.
 It also contains IgY to support the maternal immunity that they don’t get as an orphan.

 A Foster Dog Mom Can Help

-If necessary, you can help orphans survive by fostering them on a nursing mom.
+If necessary, you can help orphan puppies and kittens survive by fostering them on a nursing mom.
 Most foster dog and cat moms are amazing in their ability to know when a baby needs to be mothered and will take them without incident.
 Be sure to monitor the situation when allowing a foster dog mom to take over care of orphans to ensure that no harm will come to the newborns.